InshutiSouvede/linear_regression_model/README.md

 │       └── main.dart              # Flutter app for salary prediction
 ├── requirements.txt               # Python dependencies
 ├── employee_salary.ipynb          # The notebook for training the models
-└── README.md                      # Project documentation
+├── start.py                       # The starter file for this project (for deployment purposes) └── README.md                      # Project documentation
 ```